FHantke/brave-browser-wiki/PR-Builder-overview.md

 Slack notifications will be sent to PR author based on a map that associates the GitHub user with their corresponding Slack username.
 To update, copy the value from our password manager, edit, then update in the Jenkins credential store `github-to-slack-username-map` variable.
 For extra notifications

 ## Process overview
-The checks that are done are defined in the Jenkinsfiles at [https://github.com/brave/devops/blob/master/jenkins/jobs/browser/pr-brave-browser-*.Jenkinsfile](https://github.com/brave/devops/tree/master/jenkins/jobs/browser)

-The above get called by https://github.com/brave/brave-core/blob/master/Jenkinsfile.
-After the build is done, it will look for a PR in the other repo and update its status.

 To navigate to the top-level `brave-browser-build-pr-*` or the `brave-core-build-pr-*` pipeline please go to `Console Output` and press the link to `pr-brave-browser-...`.
 This will take you to where actually everything gets executed.
 Alternatively, the GitHub build links would take you there.